From Undecidability of Non-Triviality and Finiteness to Undecidability of Learnability: Undecidability of Non-Triviality and Finiteness

 \begin{remark} There is a standard way, explained, e.g, in Section $2$ of \cite{Poonen.2014}, of deriving a Gödel undecidability result from a Turing undecidability result.
-This allows us to derive from Corollary \ref{CrlTuringUndecidabilityFinitenessVCDim}: For any recursively enumerable formal system $F$, there exists a class of $\{0,1\}$-valued functions on $\IN$ such that neither finiteness nor infiniteness of its VC-dimension can be proved in $F$.
+For suitable (recursively enumerable, sufficiently expressive, and sound) formal systems, this allows us to derive from Corollary \ref{CrlTuringUndecidabilityFiniteness} the existence of a function class for which finiteness is Gödel undecidable.

-The advantage of our reasoning in Subsection \ref{SbSctGoedelUndecidableVCDim} over this result: Corollary \ref{CrlGoedelUndecidabilityFinitessVCDim} provides us with a concrete example of a function class for which finiteness of the VC-dimension is Gödel undecidable.
-In that sense, the relationship between Corollary \ref{CrlGoedelUndecidabilityFinitessVCDim} and the Gödel undecidability result just derived from Corollary \ref{CrlTuringUndecidabilityFinitenessVCDim} is analogous to the relationship between Gödel's second and Rosser's \cite{Rosser.1936} strengthening of the first incompleteness theorem.
+The advantage of our reasoning in Subsection \ref{SbSctGoedelUndecidableNontrivialityFiniteness}: Even without a soundness assumption, Corollary \ref{CrlGoedelUndecidabilityNonTriviality} provides us with a concrete example of a function class for which finiteness (and, as we show later, also finiteness of the VC-dimension) is Gödel undecidable.
+In that sense, the relationship between Corollary \ref{CrlGoedelUndecidabilityNonTriviality} and the Gödel undecidability result just derived from Corollary \ref{CrlTuringUndecidabilityFiniteness} is similar to the relationship between Gödel's second and (Rosser's \cite{Rosser.1936} strengthening of) the first incompleteness theorem.

 In fact, starting from a Turing undecidability result, one can derive a Gödel undecidabiltiy result akin to the second incompleteness theorem, compare the essays \cite{oberhoff2019incompleteness, cubitt2021spectralincompleteness}.
-In our case, starting from Corollary \ref{CrlTuringUndecidabilityFinitenessVCDim}, given a recursively enumerable formal system $F$, one can explicitly describe a Turing machine $M$, depending on $F$, such that neither $\VC(\mathcal{H}_M)<\infty$ nor $\VC(\mathcal{H}_M)=\infty$ can be proved in $F$.
-This $\mathcal{H}_M$ is then a concrete function class for which finiteness of $\VC(\mathcal{H}_M)$ is Gödel undecidable in $F$ and thus gives a result comparable to Corollary \ref{CrlGoedelUndecidabilityFinitessVCDim}.
+In our case, starting from Corollary \ref{CrlTuringUndecidabilityFiniteness}, given a recursively enumerable formal system $F$, one can explicitly describe a Turing machine $M$, depending on $F$, such that neither $\lvert \mathcal{H}_M\rvert<\infty$ nor $\lvert\mathcal{H}_M\rvert=\infty$ can be proved in $F$.
+This $\mathcal{H}_M$ is then a concrete function class for which finiteness of $\lvert\mathcal{H}_M\rvert$ is Gödel undecidable in $F$ and thus gives a result comparable to Corollary \ref{CrlGoedelUndecidabilityNonTriviality}.
 We have presented our results on independence of the axioms of a formal system and on uncomputability separately, so that these parts of the paper can be read independently from one another. \end{remark}